 We understand that sometimes circumstances can make it difficult to pay your bills.
 That’s why we make every effort to work with you by looking at different options to help you resolve any arrears.
-Know that disconnecting electrical service is always the last measure – especially in the winter months when it’s the coldest.
+Know that disconnecting electrical service is always the last measure.

 The following information is applicable to residential customers only: